abapGit/ADT_Frontend/DEV-GUIDELINES.md

   * Finish

 ### Versioning
+* For versioning, we try to follow the concepts of [Semantic Versioning](https://semver.org/)
 * Create a new version via cmd: `mvn tycho-versions:set-version -DnewVersion=<New Version>`
 * Create a "raise version" PR with the updated files.
 * After it was merged, a new git tag with the same version needs to be created.